 Data types are the classification or categorization of data items.
 It represents the kind of value that tells what operations can be performed on a particular data.
 Python supports Dynamic Typing.
-A variable pointing to a value of certain data type can be made to point to a value/object of another data type.
-This is called Dynamic Typing.
+Python automatically determines the variable's data type based on its value.
+It infers the data type from the value, and this is why Python is often called a "dynamically-typed" language.